illumos/ipd/ipd/0012/README.md

 It may be possible to have `pfiles(1)` gather the required information without having to grab processes and inject a worker thread at all.

-The core file format could be updated to accommodate `prfdinfov2_t` structures instead of, or alongside, `prfdinfov1_t`.
+The core file format could be updated to accommodate the new style `prfdinfo_t` structures instead of, or alongside, `prfdinfo_core_t`.

 There is a patched version of `lsof` floating around that uses `pfiles`.
 It would be nice to get this updated to use the new fdinfo files, and to